dockstore/dockstore-documentation/docs/advanced-topics/dockstore-tools-overhaul.rst

 Dockstore wants to continue simplifying and automating the registration process for tools.
 Eventually we want to:

 * Completely eliminate WDL tools and only support WDL workflows in order to match the language specification
-* Deprecate the other tool registration methods (traditional tools)
+* Deprecate the other tool registration methods (legacy tools)
-* Continue to display already published tools that were created using the traditional registration methods
+* Continue to display already published tools that were created using the legacy tool registration methods